Tri-Clamp Short Ferrule (14WMP)

 Questions and answers of the customers

-- A Short answer, yes.
+Q Can I weld this to an 8” OD 14 gauge tube?A Short answer, yes.
 Your 14 gauge tubing will be slightly thinner than our standard 8" tubing gauge of 12.
 There will be a noticeable lip between the two parts but this can be ground down for a smooth surface if desired.

-- A This is kind of a difficult question to answer because of several variables.
+Q What is the pressure rating of these ferrules?A This is kind of a difficult question to answer because of several variables.
 The quick answer would be to say a lot.
 The theoretical burst pressure of a 1” sanitary tube is over 10,000PSI.
 That number begins to decrease as the tube size increases, however, in most typical situations the pressure would never reach this level.
 The question that should really be asked should focus more on the weak spot in the process line, that being the joints where ferrules, clamps and gaskets meet.
 If a line is going to fail under pressure this is the weakest point and also the spot that should be the focus of your attention.
 We carry both the single pin heavy duty clamp for "lighter" applications and the bolted clamp for higher pressure situations if necessary.

 Q I'm looking for a sanitary fitting with tube OD size of 1.345".
 I believe this is metric.
-Do you carry these?A Hello, yes that is a metric sized measurement.
+Do you ......
+Read moreA Hello, yes that is a metric sized measurement.
 We do not offer these types of products on our website at the moment.
 Sorry I couldn't be of more help.